Here is the key to learn a language: Learn words

 Second languages are learned, while, native languages are acquired.
 What does this mean?
 When you learned your native language you did not learn complex grammatical structures or rules.
 Your brain put together and extrapolated patterns of speech based on subconscious learning.

 The key component of language acquisition is a low stress encouraging environment, this helps subconscious learning.
 This is most important.
 It must be fun, low stress and sensory rich.
 A child’s world is low stress and has a lot of sensory stimulation.
-In this program we use brainwaves and rich photos, this helps further to achieve this state.
+In this program we use brainwaves and rich hots, this helps further to achieve this state.
 Acquisition is really subconscious learning.

 2. Word Frequency